-The Future Faculty Development Certificate (FFD) is designed to target the needs of graduate students who wish to pursue careers in academia.
-This certificate provides graduate students with the opportunity to expand their understanding and appreciation for faculty careers in postsecondary institutions.
+The Future Faculty Development Certificate (FFD) is designed to target the needs of graduate students and postdoctoral scholars who wish to pursue careers in academia.
+This certificate provides them with the opportunity to expand their understanding and appreciation for faculty careers in postsecondary institutions.
 This certificate requires no coursework, and is free to obtain.

 About the Future Faculty Development Certificate